kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

      kubectl port-forward svc/istio-ingressgateway -n istio-system 8080:80
      ```

-In case you want to expose the Kubeflow Dashboard over an external IP, you can change the type of the ingress gateway.
+Alternatively, in case you want to expose the Kubeflow Dashboard over an external IP, you can change the type of the ingress gateway.
 To do that, you can edit the service:

      kubectl edit -n istio-system svc/istio-ingressgateway